usi-verification-and-security/opensmt/README.md

 ```

 ## Installing OpenSMT2
-After a successful build, an executable, a static library, and a shared library are created.
-The path to the executable is `<BUILD_DIR>/src/bin/opensmt`, the libraries are located in `<BUILD_DIR>/src/api`.
+As long as you haven't disabled building them, the path to the OpenSMT executable is `<BUILD_DIR>/src/bin/opensmt`, the OpenSMT libraries are located in `<BUILD_DIR>/src/api`.
 To install OpenSMT in your system simply run
 ```
 $ make install